otdoges/chef/DEVELOPMENT.md

 You will need a lot of terminals

-- just run-big-brain-for-chef-dev
+- just run-big-brain-for-zapdev-dev
 - just run-dash
-- Switch chef .env.local env vars to the dev variants (from 1Password)
+- Switch zapdev .env.local env vars to the dev variants (from 1Password)
 - Set VITE_CONVEX_URL to 'placeholder' and remove CONVEX_URL
 - just convex-bb dev
 - Set VITE_CONVEX_SITE_URL to match the newly updated VITE_CONVEX_URL (but .convex.site instead)